 Throughout the course of the year, students will study the following units; Operations and properties, introduction to algebra, decimals, number theory and fractions, fraction operations, data collection and

 analysis, proportional relationships, geometric relationships, measurement and geometry, measurement: area and volume, integers and the coordinate plane, graphs, functions, and inequalities.

-Sixth grade science students are exposed to all of the major areas of science and how they relate to one another through a varitey of resources.
+The Peasrson Elevate Science program puts exploration at the heart of scince, encouraging investigation, collaboration, and creativity.
+The curriculum exposes students to all of the major areas of science and how they relate to one another through a varitey of resources.
 At this level, students learn that science is found in everything and it can be applied and discussed in all of their academic subjects.
 The course begins with a discussion of what role our Earth plays in the universe and in our own solar system.
 They identify what other celestial bodies exist and how they affect our existence on our planet.
 The culminiation of our astronomy unit is a trip to Buehler Challenger Science Center to complete the mission of the Challenger crew.

 Since the universe holds the answer to our existence, the students learn about atomic structure, bonding of atoms, and matter in general.
 The students learn about the characteristics of life from the cellular level.
 From the cell they find that organisms create the various plants and animals that inhabit the Earth.
 The biological aspect of science is discussed and explanations are made that the cell would not be able to survive without the chemical properties and reactions that are vital for existence.
 From here the students will study how living organisms inherit traits from their parents and how genertics make us who we are.